Cleared of Manslaughter, Black Nurse Now Faces Hospital in Landmark Discrimination Trial

 Dropped Manslaughter Charges

-On May 24, 2019, a 94-year-old male patient with septic shock and multi-organ failure was transferred to the ICU at The Medical Center of Aurora for palliative care.
-He was intubated and on a ventilator.
-He came under the care of DonQuenick late in her shift.
+On May 24, 2019, a 94-year-old male patient was admitted to the ICU with an aggressive life-sustaining treatment plan for sepsis and respiratory failure.
+This approach remained in place until DonQuenick contacted the attending physician after the patient’s healthcare proxy, the niece and primary caregiver, became fully aware of the situation.
 Her shift ended at 7 AM.
 The day shift was short-staffed, so she stayed over to assist the day-shift nurse with the patient.

 The family requested the patient be removed from the ventilator, and the doctor gave a verbal order to another nurse to remove the patient from the ventilator around 8 AM.
 The other nurse delegated the verbal order to DonQuenick.
 She in turn called the respiratory therapist (RT).